Chuck Bass: Season 5

 In "The Return of the Ring", Bart drops the bombshell that he will be returning to Bass Industries as "the only Bass in Bass Industries", pushing Chuck out of the company.
-Bart tells Chuck that the most he did was 'redecorate' and give everything up for Blair.
 After this, Blair declares her love for Chuck, admitting she finally really wants them to be together.
 Chuck rejects her in anger, shadowing the words she once said to him: "I don't want to be Mr. Blair Waldorf."

 Chuck pairs up with an unlikely partner – Jack – to take down his father.
 They meet in a casino in Monte Carlo.
 Blair turns up, informed by Jack of Chuck's whereabouts.
 Blair reveals she is 'all in' and one hundred per cent ready to be with him.
-His decision on the matter is thus far unknown.

 Season 6

 At the beginning of the season Chuck and Blair make a pact not to be together until Blair succeeds at Waldorf Designs and Chuck takes down Bart.
 After many failed attempts of taking down Bart, Bart and Chuck end up in a fight.
 This leads to Bart falling off a building and dying.
 Blair is the only witness to this event and so Chuck and Blair get married so Blair does not have to testify against Chuck.

 In the 5-year flash forward, Chuck and Blair are happily married with a son (Henry).
 They are all gathered at the Bass house for Dan and Serena's wedding.